perpetualgrimace/gridsome.jamesferrell.me/content/5-blog/articles/4-custom-keyboard-commands-for-keynote.md

 7. Input your keyboard shortcut

 ![](./4-assets/add-custom-app-shortcut-osx.gif)
-Boom isn’t a command and <code>⌘B</code> is already Bold, but you get the point.
+Boom isn’t a command and `⌘B` is already Bold, but you get the point.

 ## Now go forth, and be productive